Strawberry Shortcake Bars

 For an alternative in the winter try making this bar recipe with any type of jam (strawberry, raspberry, peach, blackberry, apricot or plum).

-- Taste: buttery sweet shortbread pastry filled with fresh summer strawberries.
+- TASTE & TEXTURE: buttery, sweet shortbread pastry topped with fresh summer strawberries and a crumbly topping.

 For this strawberry shortcake bar recipe all you need are these ingredients: